The Tuition and Fees Tax Deduction—Its Status and How to Qualify

 The tuition and fees deduction was scheduled to "sunset" or expire at the end of 2016 unless Congress acted to breathe new life into it, and Congress did not—at least not right away.

-First, there was the Tax Cuts and Jobs Act which was debated in Congress in November and December and finally signed into law on December 22, 2017.
-The Internal Revenue Service thought this legislation might extend the tuition and fees deduction and it left a line available for it on early versions of the 2017 Form 1040 just in case.
+First, there was the Tax Cuts and Jobs Act, which was debated in Congress in late 2017 and finally signed into law on December 22 of that year.
+The IRS thought this legislation might extend the tuition and fees deduction, and it left a line available for it on early versions of the 2017 Form 1040 just in case.
 But it didn't happen.

-Then Congress went back to the drawing board after the first of the year to iron out the Bipartisan Budget Act of 2018.
+Then Congress went back to the drawing board after the first of the year to iron out the Bipartisan Budget Act of 2018 (BBA).
 This time the tuition and fees deduction was saved, at least for one more year.
-The BBA retroactively renewed it for tax year 2017 so it didn't die at the end of 2016 after all.
+The BBA retroactively renewed it for the 2017 tax year, so it didn't die at the end of 2016 after all.

-The Tuition and Fees Deduction vs. Education Tax Credits
+The Tuition and Fees Deduction Versus Education Tax Credits

 One of the greatest advantages of the tuition and fees deduction is that it isn't subject to some of the exacting rules that the education-related tax credits are.
 It's not restricted based on what year of college you or your dependent are attending, and it doesn't depend upon whether you're a part-time or a full-time student.
 Taking even one class could qualify you for this deduction.